david-ca6/100-days-of-code/log.md

 ### Day 64: Aug 09 2022
 **Today's Progress**
-4 hours of C programming for embeded system.
+4 hours of C programming for embedded systems.
-3 hours of ducumenting C code and how to build the project on linux.
+3 hours of documenting C code and how to build the project on Linux.
 I don't know why, but writing docs is the most suffering part of my job.
 **Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**